Historic information about milk recording

 Treasurer: T.C.J.M.
 Rijssenbek (Netherlands).

 The Committee’s headquarters and secretariat were installed in the offices of the European Association for Animal Production, Via Quintino Sella 54, Rome.
-Subscriptions were set at 500 Swiss Francs per member organization, with special terms for Austria (250 Swiss Francs) and Luxembourg (150 Swiss Francs).
+Subscriptions were set at 500 Swiss Francs per member organisation, with special terms for Austria (250 Swiss Francs) and Luxembourg (150 Swiss Francs).
 The Committee paid 3,500 Swiss Francs a year to the European Association for Animal Production as a contribution to the running costs of the secretariat.
 Lastly, the system for application of the special label was discussed and decided in detail.

 The following session was set for March 10th, 1952, in Paris.